 This sample spreadsheet has two "scratch" sheets that illustrate how supporting data be can be found in PDF format on manufacturers' web sites and used for this feature.
 One of the scratch sheets shows the raw images of the supporting tables (from a Lennox PDF).
 The other sheet shows intermediate tables that were assembled by pasting data from the PDF into the spreadsheet.

-Note, however, that the "Part-Load Performance" data will almost never be available on a manufacture's web site.
-In the future, fully populated spreadsheets, including the part-load data, will be available for download from the RTUCC site.
-These will be provided to us from manufactures for a selected set of rooftop units.
+Note, however, that the "Part-Load Performance" data will almost never be available on a manufacturer's web site.
+In the future, fully populated spreadsheets, including the part-load data, may be available for download from the RTUCC site.
+These will be provided to us from manufacturers for a selected set of rooftop units.
 But for now, leave this data set to NA or try out the feature using the test data that is provided with the sample spreadsheet.

 Steps for importing the spreadsheet data:

-After, pasting in the data, the cell background color for the "S/T Ratio" and the "Degradation Factor" controls will be a light yellow.
-This is a warning that these controls are effectively disabled if the modeling process succeeds.
+After pasting in the data, the cell background color for the "S/T Ratio" and the "Degradation Factor" features will be a light yellow.
+This is a warning that these features are effectively disabled if the modeling process succeeds.
 The corresponding S/T model and degradation model are absolute and do not use these values.
-It's best to think of the values for these controls as backups that will be used if the corresponding part of the modeling process fails (or if insufficient data is provided).
-The report page will indicate which of the models have succeed.
+It is best to think of the values for these features as backups that will be used if the corresponding part of the modeling process fails (or if insufficient data is provided).
+The report page will indicate which of the models have succeeded.
 Again, there will be corresponding warning messages for those that fail.

 Ventilation Rate: Specify in CFM or as a percent of the fan capacity.
 Remaining fan capacity (not used in ventilation) is available for use by the economizer.

 Ventilation rates are calculated automatically when a building type is selected.
-Ventilation rates are calculated so as to produce the same fractional contribution to the slope of load line as was determined in a corresponding EnergyPlus analysis of these building types (see the Building Type control).
-Updating any control that affects this calculation will cause the ventilation rate to be updated.
-Manually entered values are allowed but will only persist until a ventilation-rate update is triggered by changing the value of a related control (for example the city/state).
+Ventilation rates are calculated so as to produce the same fractional contribution to the slope of load-line as was determined in a corresponding EnergyPlus analysis of these building types (see the Building Type feature).
+Updating any feature that affects this calculation will cause the ventilation rate to be updated.
+Manually entered values are allowed but will only persist until a ventilation-rate update is triggered by changing the value of a related feature (for example the city/state).

-An alternate method establishing the ventilation level is by adjusting the ventilation fraction in a custom building model (see the Building Type control).
+An alternate method for establishing the ventilation level is by adjusting the ventilation fraction in a custom building-load model (see the Building Type feature).

-When the Ventilation Rate control is in the "% of
+When the Ventilation Rate feature is in the "% of fan

-0% (entering mixed air is composed completely of return air) to 100% (entering
+0% (entering mixed air is composed completely of return air) to

-mixed air is composed complete of outside air) of the
+(entering mixed air is composed completely of outside air) of the

 When in the "CFM" mode, values above 100% of fan capacity may be allowed.
 CFM values in excess of primary fan capacity are assumed to be supported by a secondary fan.